 If your furnace sounds like a Harley Davidson or begins vibrating aggressively, turn it off and contact a professional right away, especially if it’s gas-powered.
 This is likely due to a leak in your heating exchange.
 If you have a gas heater, this can cause a deadly carbon monoxide leak.

 Reliable heating is crucial in Minnesota as we regularly endure sub-zero conditions throughout most of the winter months.
 Furnace repair services are an essential part of making sure you can get through the brutal winter cold.
-Schedule an appointment with us today and get back to being comfortable!
+Schedule an appointment with Northern Services today and get back to being comfortable!